MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-device-android-company-portal.md

 3. When prompted about app permissions, tap **ACCEPT**.

 ## Enroll device
 During enrollment, you might be asked to choose a category that best describes how you use your device.
-Your company support uses your answer to check the apps that you have access to.
+Company Portal uses your answer to check for work and school apps relevant to you.

 1. Open the Company Portal app and sign in with your work or school account.
 If prompted to, review notification permissions for Company Portal.
 You can adjust notification permissions anytime in the Settings app.

 2. If you're prompted to accept your organization's terms and conditions, tap **ACCEPT ALL**.